troglobit/troglobit.github.io/content/about.md

 Today I work a [Addiva Elektronik](https://addiva.se) in Västerås, Sweden, as a software architect and embedded systems consultant.
 My specialty is networking solutions and embedded Linux, preferably [Buildroot](https://buildroot.org).
-For very a long time I worked at [Westermo R&D][westermo] as a software architect for [WeOS][], a Linux-based network operating system for switches and routers.
+For a very long time I worked at [Westermo R&D][westermo] as a software architect for [WeOS][], a Linux-based network operating system for switches and routers that I created 2005-2007 for them, which since has grown up considerably.
+These days I spend my time building [yet another network operating system][infix], this time based on Buildroot and with NETCONF.

 In my spare time I write Free/Libre Open Source Software ([FLOSS][]).
 For example, I maintain [Finit][], [Inadyn][], [pimd][], [mrouted][],